Skip to main content

 Causes of Gastric Sleeve Leaks

 Bariatric sleeve leak symptoms might occur for several reasons.
 While surgical technicalities can lead to leakages, most leaks are patient-related.
 For instance, people with diabetes, liver cirrhosis, and renal issues are prone to gastric sleeve leaks.
+A gastric leak can result from various factors, including surgical technicalities and patient-related issues.

 Poor nutrition can also increase the likelihood of gastric sleeve leak symptoms.
 This is why bariatric patients must limit how many carbs they consume during recovery.
 They should also avoid solid foods, alcohol, smoking, and nonsteroidal anti-inflammatory drugs during the first weeks of healing.
 The drugs can cause ulcers and rupture of the gastric pouch, leading to leakage.